MicrosoftDocs/PowerShell-Docs/reference/5.0/PSReadline/Set-PSReadlineOption.md

 ### -ForegroundColor

-Specifies the foreground color for the token kind that is specified by the **TokenKind** parameter.
+Specifies the foreground color for the token that's specified by the **TokenKind** parameter.

-The acceptable values for this parameter are: the same values as for **BackgroundColor**.
+The acceptable values are the same as the **BackgroundColor** parameter.

 ```yaml
 Type: ConsoleColor